Minimalism: When Living With Less Means More Mental Health

 Love People, Not Things

-We know money can’t buy happiness, yet we still buy into the media’s hype.
-Every generation of holidays, family events, and Black Friday’s in-between hasn’t convinced us that consumption doesn’t work.
+We know money can’t buy happiness, yet we still buy into the hype.
+Every generation of holidays, family events, and Black Fridays in-between hasn’t convinced us that consumption doesn’t work.

 What does work is defining the following:

 If it all ends tomorrow, what will your last memory hold?
 The beautiful Craftsman bungalow which was the envy of the block?
-Or the time you drove 75 minutes in traffic to catch the last quarter of your son’s basketball game, and the spring in his 12 year-old step when he saw you rushing in, two bleachers-at-a time?
+Or the time you drove 75 minutes in traffic to catch the last quarter of your son’s basketball game, and saw the spring in his 12-year-old step when he spotted you rushing in, two bleachers at a time?